 All structures feature a variety of ember accumulator features such as complex roof shapes, deck configurations and open (unsheathed) deck constructions and open carports.
-Lots are of varying sizes, with distances averaging between 10-20m in the northern neighborhood.
-To the south, most homes can be found with upwards of 100m or more between one another.
-Most of the natural vegetation on the properties has been retained with additions of planted trees, hedges and ornamental plants.
+Lots are of varying sizes but mostly similar size and configuration with homes are separated from each other by 20-40m.
+Most of the natural vegetation (mainly the tree species - Douglas fir) on the properties has been retained with additions of planted trees, hedges and ornamental plants.